bogusdeck/VDAY/README.md

 Once you're satisfied with your changes, deploy the website to your preferred hosting platform and share the link with your loved one.

-Sure, here's a template for a Valentine Proposal Website README.md file:

-markdown
-Copy code
 # Valentine Proposal Website

 Welcome to our Valentine Proposal Website template! 💖